git-for-windows/git-for-windows.github.io/content/32-bit-issues.md

 aliases:
   - "32-bit-issues"
 ---
+# 32-bit issues

-# What is the problem with running Git for Windows in 32-bit mode?
+## What is the problem with running Git for Windows in 32-bit mode?

 Note that typically, there is no problem because the solution described [here](#adjusting-msys-20dlls-address-range-manually) is executed preventively upon installation of Git for Windows.